zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 But let's simply start with R-peaks, R-peaks are derived from ECGs and describes the point of the main heart contraction.
 Here we use a dataset of 36 000 heart beats from a signle night of a random subject in the sleep laboratories of Charité Berlin.

 First the R-peaks are stored in sampling units of ```256 Hz```, which means we have to devide each point by the sampling rate to obtain the time in seconds.
-Furthermore we can calculate the heart rate as the reciprocal of the R-R distance/RR-interval (RRI)
+Furthermore we can calculate the heart rate as the reciprocal of the R-R distance called RR-interval (RRI).

 `@instructions`
-1. Load data
-2. Convert R-peak-points into time in seconds
+1. Load data and Convert R-peak-points into time in seconds (in one line)
-3. Calculate the heart rate.
-Use the first R-Interval as the time point of the heart rate.
+2. Calculate the RR-intervals.
+Use ```diff()```

 `@hint`
+- Do you remember the function ```scan()``` to load data?
+- You can divide a whole list by a divisor to divide each element of the list!
+-

 `@pre_exercise_code`
 ```{r}